stevensblueprint/aad-admin/docs/tRPC.md

 # tRPC

 tRPC is a framework for building APIs with Typescript.
 It is all just functions and types.
-RPC in rTPC stands for Remote Procedure Call - a way to call functions on a server from a client. tRPC lets us define the functions on the server in routers (see /src/server/api/routers) and call them from the client (see /src/pages/form/[id].tsx).
+RPC in tRPC stands for Remote Procedure Call - a way to call functions on a server from a client. tRPC lets us define the functions on the server in routers (see /src/server/api/routers) and call them from the client (see /src/pages/form/[id].tsx).
 The server is the Next.js backend server, and the client is client-side Javascript or other functions that run on the server.

 ## Utilities File